Samo Khae: Buses and taxis

 From bus station no.2 buses provide mass transport through Phitsanulok province.
 Connection to Bangkok and cities of northern Thailand (except Mae Hong Son province) and northern northeastern Thailand is via direct bus routes daily and at night.
 All these bus routes are offered by eight bus companies, such as Esantour, Kingdom tour, Nakhonchai Air, Phet Prasert, Sombat tour and Win Tour Phitsanulok.
 Phet Prasert also has direct bus lines to eastern Thailand (Pattaya and Chanthaburi).
 Piya Chai Pattana offers a direct bus line to the south of Thailand (Hat Yai, Ko Samui, Phang Nga, Phuket and Surat Thani).There are taxis with the necessary meters; motorcycle taxis and tuk-tuk tricycle taxis with negotiated rates.

 Electricity

 All households in Samo Khae subdistrict have access to the electricity network.

 Communications

 80 percent of all households in Samo Khae subdistrict have access to the fixed and mobile telephone network.

 Waterworks

-Provincial Waterworks Authority (PWA) is not cooperating to provide information on the number of households that have access to their water network in Samo Khae subdistrict.
+All households in Samo Khae subdistrict have access to the water network of Provincial Waterworks Authority (PWA).